 - The vendor must file an IRS Form W-9 with the city.

 The city no longer delivers paper checks for payment.
-A completed ACH application is required to receive payment from the city.
-The ACH application shall also be completed if your banking information should change.
+A completed ACH Application and W-9 is required to receive payment from the city.
+Once a vendor is selected to provide goods/services, the ACH Application link will be forwarded for completion by the user department or the Procurement Division.
+The ACH Application shall also be completed if your banking information should change.

 The city uses p-cards, purchase orders, master agreements, and/or contracts to facilitate authorized procurements.
 Vendors providing goods or services should ensure they are issued one of the aforementioned documents before proceeding with any requests.
 Responding to such requests without authorization is done at the vendor’s own risk and may result in non-payment.